Jodi is a dog-lover and enjoys sharing her homemade dog food recipes with other pet parents.

-*You do not have to use all the veggies that are mentioned.
-I only used what I already had at home which was 1 sweet potato, half a carrot and some broccoli.
+Note: You do not have to use all the veggies that are mentioned.
+I only used what I already had at home, which was 1 sweet potato, half a carrot, and some broccoli.

-I sectioned it out into 24 portioned size pieces.
-I placed waxed paper in between each piece, stuck them into a large zip lock bag and placed in the freezer.
-I take out three or four days worth and put it in the fridge so it's ready for my little lady every morning.
-She loves it and so do I because I know what's in it.
-This meal for the next 24 days only cost me $6.86!
+- I sectioned it out into 24 portioned size pieces.
+I placed wax paper in between each piece, stuck them into a large zip lock bag and placed in the freezer.
+I take out three or four days' worth and put it in the fridge so it's ready for my little lady every morning.
+She loves it, and so do I because I know what's in it.
+This meal lasts for 24 days and only costs me $6.86!